dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 Multi-tenancy defines certain ACL roles for the shared cluster:

 - [Guardians of the Galaxy](#guardians-of-the-galaxy) (Super Admins)
-- Guardians of the Namespace
+- Guardians of the namespace can perform the following operations:
-  - They can create users and groups inside their own namespace
+  - create users and groups within the namespace
-  - They can assign users to groups inside their own namespace
+  - assign users to groups within the namespace
-  - They can assign predicates to groups inside their own namespace
+  - assign predicates to groups within the namespace
-  - They can add users to groups inside the namespace
+  - add users to groups within the namespace
-  - They can export their namespace
+  - export namespace
+  - drop data within the namespace
-  - They can query and mutate in their namespace
+  - query and mutate within the namespace

+  {{% notice "note" %}}
-  - They can't query or mutate across namespaces
+ Guardians of the namespace cannot query or mutate across namespaces.
+{{% /notice %}}

-- Normal users
+- Normal users can perform the following operations:
-  - They can login into a namespace
+  - login into a namespace
-  - They can query in their namespace
+  - query within the namespace
-  - They can mutate in their namespace
+  - mutate within the namespace

+  {{% notice "note" %}}
-  - They can't query or mutate across namespaces
+Normal users cannot query or mutate across namespaces.
+{{% /notice %}}

 ### Guardians of the Galaxy